iobis/resources/content/tutorials/duckdb-part3/index.md

 In the two previous tutorials we learned about how to use [DuckDB for querying the Parquet exports]({{< ref "tutorials/duckdb-part1/index.md" >}}) and about [the DuckDB spatial extension]({{< ref "tutorials/duckdb-part2/index.md" >}}).
 Here we will explore the R package [`duckplyr`](https://duckplyr.tidyverse.org/index.html), a drop-in replacement for DuckDB on R which uses the `tidyverse` grammar.

-Again, we will work with a local copy of the full export, which you can download from here: https://obis.org/data/access/.
+Again, we will work with a local copy of the occurrence dataset, which you can download here: https://obis.org/data/access/.
 You can also explore together through the Jupyter Notebook ([download it locally](https://github.com/iobis/resources/blob/main/content/tutorials/duckdb-part3/duckdb-part3.ipynb) or open it through **Google Colab** by [clicking here](https://colab.research.google.com/github/iobis/resources/blob/main/content/tutorials/duckdb-part3/duckdb-part3.ipynb)).

 We will work with the European sea-bass [*Dicentrarchus labrax*](https://obis.org/taxon/126975).
-Let's start by simpling get all records for it.
+Let's start by simply getting all records for it.

 ``` r
 suppressPackageStartupMessages(library(duckplyr)) # For queries